CAprogs/PandaScan/docs/EN/CONTRIBUTION.en.md

-# Contribution Guide for PandaScan 🐼
+# Contribution Guide 🐼

-Thank you for your interest in contributing to the PandaScan project 🐼!
-Your contributions are greatly appreciated and help improve the project for everyone.
+Contributions are greatly appreciated and help improve the project for everyone. 😊

 You can contribute to PandaScan by:

-- Adding methods for scraping manga reading sites
+- Adding scraping methods for manga reading sites
 - Optimizing download times
 - Improving code syntax and naming conventions
-- and more...
+- etc ..

-## How to Contribute
+#

+## **Contribute 🤔**

 ### Fork the Repository